 Baseball

-In 2011, Jesuit began playing at gorgeous Paul Straub Field at Hyer Family Park.
+Beautiful Paul Straub Field at Hyer Family Park has been the home of the Tigers since 2011.
 The facility features the Joseph Capitano Sr. '56 Trophy Hall and was named Field of the Year by the National High School Baseball Coaches Association.
-Prior to the 2015 season, former University of Tampa star Miguel Menendez was named head coach, and he enters his 9th season in 2023.
+Prior to the 2015 season, former University of Tampa star Miguel Menendez was named the Tigers' head coach, and he enters his 12th season at Jesuit in 2026 with three State titles.

 FOLLOW THE TIGERS ON SOCIAL MEDIA: